shanecanny1/Assignment-1/ReadMe.txt

 including detailed explanations of at least ?ve of the distributions provided for in the package.
 There are four distinct tasks carried out in the Jupyter notebook.

-1. Explain the overall purpose of the package.
+1. Explaination of the overall purpose of the package.
-2. Explain the use of the “Simple random data” and “Permutations” functions.
+2. Explaination of the use of the “Simple random data” and “Permutations” functions.
-3. Explain the use and purpose of at least ?ve “Distributions” functions.
+3. Explaination of the use and purpose of at least ?ve “Distributions” functions.
-4. Explain the use of seeds in generating pseudorandom numbers.
+4. Explaination of the use of seeds in generating pseudorandom numbers.

 Prerequisites